-The inaugural Presidential Awards for Outstanding Faculty-Led Engaged Teaching, Engaged Research/Scholarship and Engaged Service were presented to three distinguished faculty members by President Kelly at the 2017 Honors Convocation Ceremony.
+The 6th Annual Presidential Awards for Outstanding Faculty-Led Community Engagement were presented to three distinguished faculty members by President Kelly at the 2022 Honors Convocation Ceremony on April 13th.
 Our heartiest congratulations to these engaged faculty members.

-The recipient of the 2017 Presidential Award for Outstanding Engaged Teaching is Dr. Rhonda Goodman, Associate Professor in the Christine E. Lynn College of Nursing.
+The recipient of the 2022 Presidential Award for Outstanding Teaching is Dr. Timothy Steigenga, Professor from the Harriet L. Wilkes Honors College.

 In the Honors Social Entrepreneurship course, Dr. Steigenga has pioneered the development of social entrepreneurship, a rapidly developing field that uses the traditional methods of entrepreneurship to solve social problems, rather than making a profit for its own sake.

 In his courses, students are not only taught the fundamentals of social entrepreneurship, borrowing best practices from the for-profit sector to apply to nonprofit work, but also are encouraged to start their own social ventures with 40-page business plans detailing their visions for social change.
 The students who write the best plans are offered scholarships via the Kenan Social Engagement Program, which provides start-up funding for ventures aimed at making the world a better place.

 Past recipients by year are as follows: